ntamle/ntamle.github.io/_pages/about.md

 ## Teaching

-In 2024-2025, I gave tutorials (sessions dedicated to guided exercises) and hands on sessions (TD et TP) to Bachelor students  at Université Paris Cité
+* I teach **Optimization for Machine Learning** in the M2MO/MIDS master’s program at **Université Paris Cité**.

+From **2024 to 2026**, I taught tutorials and hands-on sessions — *TD* and *TP* — for bachelor’s students at **Université Paris Cité** in the following courses:

-* Numerical methods (L3 Maths, MIASHS)
+* Numerical Methods, L3 Mathematics/MIASHS
-* Convex optimization (L3 Maths, MIASHS)
+* Convex Optimization, L3 Mathematics/MIASHS
-* Statistics and sampling methods (L3 Maths-Enseignement)
+* Statistics and Sampling Methods, L3 Mathematics-Education
-* Ordinary differential equations for biology (L2 Biologie)
+* Ordinary Differential Equations for Biology, L2 Biology

-Between 2020 and 2023, I gave several tutorials at Université Toulouse 1 Capitole and Toulouse School of Economics
+Between **2020 and 2023**, I taught several tutorials at **Université Toulouse 1 Capitole** and the **Toulouse School of Economics** in the following courses:

-* R for data science and statistics (M1 Data science for social sciences)
+* R for Data Science and Statistics, M1 Data Science for Social Sciences
-* Optimization for big data (M1 Data science for social sciences)
+* Optimization for Big Data, M1 Data Science for Social Sciences
-* PyTorch tutorial for Deep Learning (M2 Data science for social sciences)
+* PyTorch Tutorial for Deep Learning, M2 Data Science for Social Sciences
-* Optimization (L3 Economie)
+* Optimization, L3 Economics
-* Analysis and Optimization, (L3 Economie et Mathématiques)
+* Analysis and Optimization, L3 Economics and Mathematics
-* Support course in mathematics (L1)
+* Mathematics Support Course, L1
-* Mathematics, Undergraduate (L1 Economie et Mathématiques, L1 Economie Gestion, L1 Gestion)
+* Mathematics, Undergraduate level: L1 Economics and Mathematics, L1 Economics and Management, L1 Management
-* Descriptive statistics (L1)
+* Descriptive Statistics, L1

 ## Professional services